Christmas Island flying fox: Taxonomy

+In 1940, British zoologist Frederick Nutter Chasen demoted all Pteropus in the region to subspecies of the black-eared flying fox, though he expressed some doubts on the validity of P. melanotus natalis.
+This sentiment was shared with subsequent authors, and the Australian government,.
+The Christmas Island flying fox seems to maintain a fair degree of genetic diversity, and its restriction to an island could suggest sufficient genetic isolation to warrant separation.
+However, the authoritative Mammal Species of the World follows the subspecies classification.

 Genetic mapping suggests the Christmas Island flying fox is closely related to other Oceanian flying foxes, and is part of the griseus species complex, along with the island, grey, Philippine grey, great, spectacled, black, insular, Kosrae, Admiralty, Geelvink Bay, Marianas, Pelew, Ontong Java, and Nicobar flying foxes.

 The Christmas Island flying fox may descend from a population of island flying foxes from Pulau Panjang off the northeast coast of Java.

 Description

 The Christmas Island flying fox is medium-sized, averaging about 129.5 mm in forearm length, and 400 g, up to a maximum in males of 553 g, which would be achieved at an age of 38.5 months.
 On average, males are 3.6% heavier than females.
 Males reach peak body mass in May, possibly coinciding with the mating season.
 It has a broad snout, short and pointed ears, and short teeth (especially the canines).

-It is covered in deep shining black fur, but the body has a slightly browner tinge than the head.
+It is generally covered in deep shining black fur, but the body has a slightly browner tinge than the head.
 The fur is thick and soft, especially on the head and neck, and grows sparser on the limbs.
 Some individuals have an indistinct reddish collar, giving the body a rounded appearance.
 In some (probably old) males, there is a brown band around the neck, most conspicuous on the sides, narrowing towards the nape without joining.

 British paleontologists Charles William Andrews noted that it emits a loud, harsh screech.